erlange/INACOVID/README.md

 ### Scrapers
 ---
 The scripts to gather the data are all in the       [📁ActionRunner](https://github.com/erlange/INACOVID/tree/master/ActionRunner) folder, written mostly in C# designed to run on the latest version .NET Core.
 Some files however are in `.py` python format to plot the chart.

 ### Workflows
 ---
-All the data scraping processes are located in the [📁.github/workflows](https://github.com/erlange/INACOVID/tree/master/.github/workflows)  folder automated by this repo  [Actions](https://github.com/erlange/INACOVID/actions).
+The data scraping tasks are automated by Github Actions and are located in the [📁.github/workflows](https://github.com/erlange/INACOVID/tree/master/.github/workflows)  folder scheduled by the [Actions](https://github.com/erlange/INACOVID/actions) in this repository.

+### Website
+---
+The interactive website for this repository is hosted on Github Pages, available at https://erlange.github.io/INACOVID/.
+Developed using [Angular](https://angular.io) Framework, the source code resides in the [/web/](https://github.com/erlange/INACOVID/tree/master/web) folder.

 ### Data Sources
 ---